 If you are a posted to work in Iceland, and your employer is a foreign company temporarily providing services in Iceland, you are covered by the Posted Workers Act, No. 45/2007.
 The act is intended as a measure to ensure that workers posted in Iceland on a temporary basis for foreign undertakings are working legally and their terms and conditions of employment conform to Icelandic laws and regulations.

-If you answered yes to question one, and any of questions 2-4 then you are probably a posted worker.
+If you answered 'yes' to question no. 1, and any of questions from no. 2-4 then you are probably a posted worker.

 A posted worker is an employee who is usually employed in an EEA State and is sent by their employer to temporarily work in Iceland.
 An enterprise is considered to have posted workers to Iceland in the following situations: